joergen7/cre/README.md

 `[E-send]`

-Next we need to define how results which have been added to the cache are substituted into the control string:
+Next we need to define how results which have been received via the cache are substituted into the control string:

 ![E-recv](priv/logic_e-recv.png)